bootandy/dust/README.md

  * move file to executable path: sudo mv dust /usr/local/bin/

 ## Overview
-Unlike du, dust is meant to give you an instant overview of which directories are using disk space without requiring sort or head.
-Dust does not count file system blocks; it uses file sizes instead.
+Dust is meant to give you an instant overview of which directories are using disk space without requiring sort or head.
 Dust will print a maximum of 1 'Did not have permissions message'.

-Dust will list the 15 biggest sub directories and will smartly recurse down the tree to find the larger ones.
+Dust will list the 15 biggest sub directories or files and will smartly recurse down the tree to find the larger ones.
 There is no need for a '-d' flag or a '-h' flag.
-The largest sub directory will have its size shown in red
+The largest sub directory will have its size shown in <span style="color:red">*red*</span>

+## Usage
 ```
 Usage: dust <dir>
 Usage: dust <dir> <another_dir> <and_more>